sanjitk7/RealWorldBugDiscovery/Bugs/QuixBugs/README.md

      }
  }
 ```
-The program id supposed to find the GCD of two numbers.
+The program is supposed to find the GCD of two numbers.
 As per Euclid's algorithm, GCD of a number and 0 is the number itself.
 In the recursive function, the base condition checks if the second number (b) is zero.
 However, in the buggy code, the recursive call always reduces the first number instead of the second number causing an infinite recursion.
 It was fixed by interchanging the numbers in the fixed code.

 #### BitCount
 ```diff